TerribleCodes/100-days-of-Node.js/3. NodeJS Module System/NodeJS Module System.md

 - - - - - - - - - -

+- Every file in node is considered as a module.

-Before Node execute a function it, wraps the module code into a `module wrapper function` which is an anonymous function.
+- Before Node execute a function it, wraps the module code into a `module wrapper function` which is an anonymous function.

 - After wrapping the code, (which happens before execution) wrapper function looke like this...